-\ The City of Ember by Jeanne DuPrau (fiction)
+The City of Ember by Jeanne DuPrau (fiction)

 In the city of Ember, twelve-year-old Lina trades jobs on Assignment Day to be a Messenger to run to new places in her decaying but beloved city, perhaps even to glimpse Unknown Regions.
-680 L
+680 L consider questions of his own heritage and the motivations of those around him.
+He worked hard in rigorous drawing classes, studied, trained - and ultimately came to understand who he really is.
+560 L

-\ Drawing From Memory by Allen Say (nonfiction- required book for this cluster) Drawing from Memory is Allen Say's own story of his path to becoming the renowned artist he is today.
+Drawing From Memory by Allen Say (nonfiction)

+Drawing from Memory is Allen Say's own story of his path to becoming the renowned artist he is today.
 Shunned by his father, who didn't understand his son's artistic leanings, Allen was embraced by Noro Shinpei, Japan's leading cartoonist and the man he came to love as his "spiritual father."
-As WWII raged, Allen was further inspired to consider questions of his own heritage and the motivations of those around him.
-He worked hard in rigorous drawing classes, studied, trained - and ultimately came to understand who he really is.
-560
+As WWII raged, Allen was further inspired to

-- \- Book can be borrowed at Penn's Grove
+- Book can be borrowed at Penn's Grove

-- # eBook available through Penn's Grove catalog
+- eBook available through Penn's Grove catalog

-- L = Lexile measure
+L = Lexile measure

-ON LEVEL - cluster 2
+ON LEVEL -

-\ # Stormbreaker (Alex Rider series) by Anthony Horowitz (fiction) After the death of the uncle who had been his guardian, fourteen-year-old Alex Rider is coerced to continue his uncle's dangerous work for Britain's intelligence agency.
+Stormbreaker (Alex Rider series) by Anthony Horowitz (fiction) After the death of the uncle who had been his guardian, fourteen-year-old Alex Rider is coerced to continue his uncle's dangerous work for Britain's intelligence agency.
 670 L

-\ # Face on the Milk Carton by Caroline B. Cooney (fiction)

-A photograph of a missing girl on a milk carton leads Janie on a search for her real identity.
+Face on the Milk Carton by Caroline B. Cooney (fiction) A photograph of a missing girl on a milk carton leads Janie on a search for her real identity.
 660 L

-\ Doll Bones by Holly Black (fiction)
+Doll Bones by Holly Black (fiction)